 The cost of an appraisal varies based on the amount of work required.
 All fees are presented up front on a printed rate sheet with the service contract.
 Appraisal fees are never contingent on, or a percentage of, the final appraisal value.

-Cindy is Certified as a Master Needleart Appraiser by The American Needlepoint Guild (ANG), is a member of the National Association of Appraisers, and is USPAP compliant.
+Cindy is Certified as a Senior Needleart Appraiser by The American Needlepoint Guild (ANG), is a member of the National Association of Appraisers, and is USPAP compliant.
 She has served as the Chairman of ANG's NeedleArts Appraisal Program.
 Cindy is also Certified as a Needlework Judge by The Embroiderers' Guild of America, Inc. (EGA), and is an EGA Master Craftsman in Counted Thread.

 Cindy has extensive training and personal expertise in numerous handmade needlework techniques.
 Training for these programs ensures that you will be working with someone who has an experienced eye and who performs thorough research to provide you with a complete and accurate personalized assessment of your handmade needlework.